drkibitz/node-pixi/README.md

 This is a fork of [Pixi.JS](https://github.com/GoodBoyDigital/pixi.js) mainly for use with [browserify](http://browserify.org/), but has also went in a slightly different direction in terms of programming style.

+As of version 0.0.1, this is the first iteration and matches the public Pixi.JS API, but now modular with browserify.
+In later versions, the public API and architecture are subject to change and may no longer match Pixi.JS.

 *Basically, I am open to MAJOR refactors if they are appropriate, and it might even be completely rewritten in TypeScript in the future (not there yet).
-Also in the future the goals may differ from Pixi.JS.
-I may streamline things and standardize only on WebGL, and sooner rather than later (Saying goodbye to the 2d context).*
+Also in the future, the goals may differ from Pixi.JS.
+I may streamline things and standardize only on WebGL, and maybe sooner rather than later (Saying goodbye to context 2d).*

 ### Pixi.JS JavaScript 2D Renderer